[Update added 12/07/2017 —

 - Your horse’s back is sore and you realize you don’t know a thing about saddle fitting and that perhaps it’s time to get some riding lessons so that you can help your horse rather than hinder him during the long miles you compete

-- You hear about a Beyond the Basics Endurance Clinic coming up in your area and decide you want to “up your game” and attend to see what you can learn
+- You hear about an Endurance 101 or Beyond the Basics Endurance Clinic coming up in your area and decide you want to “up your game” and attend to see what you can learn

 - You end up with heat exhaustion at a ride and realize that you’re going to have to learn how to take better care of yourself in order to take better care of your horse